Table of contents

 We've partnered with Capitalise, the online lending marketplace, to help you quickly compare 100+ lenders for business loans.

 Capitalise is a company that helps UK firms access business finance, working directly with businesses and their advisers.
 They are trusted by over 2,000 accounting firms advising on more than £1bn of approved capital to their clients.
 Capitalise is a credit broker and not a lender.

 2. Cash insights

-If you have a ‘Large’ subscription and over 2 years worth of transactions, we will display the “Days cash on hand” insight on the ‘Bank accounts’ widget on the Dashboard > Overview menu.
+If you have a ‘Large’ or 'Small' subscription and over 6 months worth of transactions, we will display the “Days cash on hand” insight on the ‘Bank accounts’ widget on the Dashboard > Overview menu.
 This insight will help highlight the state of your finances based on the number of days for which you have the cash to cover operational costs.

 It’s really important to keep you bank reconciliation as up to date as possible to get the best analysis from the cash insights